stepan-mitkin/mini_utopist/README.md

 - If necessary, add intermediary variables.
 - Define algorithms that compute the intermediary variables.

-*Important rule*
+**Important rule**

 Algorithms that compute variables must be pure functions.
-They can read variables of the model and return a value.
+They can read variables from the task object and return a value.
-Writing to the task object from inside an algorithm is not allowed.
+**Writing to the task object from inside an algorithm is not allowed.**

 2. Create the task object.